arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/wisgate-edge-lite-2/features.md

 The **WisGate Edge Lite 2** gateway is a device with a high reliability that allows to set up home and small medium-sized industrial indoor LoRaWAN® applications with a high execution efficiency.

-It supports 8 LoRa channels, multi backhaul with Ethernet, Wi-Fi, and Cellular connectivity.
+It supports 8 LoRa® channels, multi backhaul with Ethernet, Wi-Fi®, and Cellular connectivity.

 The gateway is powered by OpenWRT which allows to develop custom applications.